Jesus makes water into wine at Cana

 Jesus addresses Mary as “Woman,” which doesn’t sound especially endearing.
 But it’s all in the delivery.
 He uses the same word when he talks to Mary from the cross (19:26), entrusting her care to one of the disciples—John, according to ancient Christian writings.

-“My hour has not yet come.”
+A more literal translation is, “My hour has not yet come.”
 John uses “hour” throughout his Gospel to refer to key events in Jesus’ life and ministry: arrest, 7:30; glory of the Resurrection, 12:23.
-Jesus doesn’t want rushed into launching his ministry of teaching and performing miracles.
+Jesus doesn’t want to be rushed into launching his ministry of teaching and performing miracles.

 When Mary tells the servants to do what Jesus says, she’s also kinda telling Jesus to do what she says.
 Mothers.